 Poblano Sour Cream Chicken Enchiladas is a dish the whole family will love, from the kiddos to adults!
+This main course dish is naturally sweet, flavorful and ultra creamy!
+You’re going to love the chicken and sweet potato filling that’s rolled up and topped with homemade poblano sour cream sauce!

 Oh chicken enchiladas, how do I love thee… let me count the ways!
 I love your naturally sweet, flavorful filling loaded with veggies, spices and lime.
 I love that I made you with a rotisserie chicken.
 I LOVE your homemade poblano sour cream sauce that is thick and sumptuous!
 I love your crispy tortillas and your cheesy cheese topped with cilantro and avocado!!!